Melshya/Melshya/README.md

 I’m **Inês Neves**, though you might know me online as **Melshya**, and I’m from **Lisbon, Portugal**.

 I’ve always enjoyed working with computers, which led me to take a **multimedia course**.
-Along the way, I discovered that what I really loved was **programming**.
+Along the way, I discovered that what I really enjoyed was **programming**.
 Since then, I’ve been diving deeper into code and exploring different areas of development.

 · · ─ ·✶· ─ · ·